Interacting Regional Policies in Containing a Disease: Results

 \subsection{Leakage}

-Next, we consider how leakage -- inability to limit interactions \cite{parmet2020covid} or mistakes in identifying portions of a network to quarantine \cite{halloran2002containing,keeling2005networks} -- diminishes the effectiveness of regional policies.
-Although minimizing leakage increases the chance that a regional quarantine will be successful, we show (Theorem \ref{thm:knowledge}, SI) that even a small amount of leakage leads to a nontrivial probability that a regional policy will fail.
+Next, we consider how leakage -- the inability to limit interactions \cite{parmet2020covid} or mistakes in identifying the portion of the network and nodes to quarantine \cite{halloran2002containing,keeling2005networks} -- diminishes the effectiveness of regional policies.
+Although minimizing leakage increases the chance that a regional quarantine will be successful, we show that even a small amount of leakage leads to a nontrivial probability that the disease will escape the quarantine.
+In particular, we show that if even a small share $\varepsilon>0$ of nodes within distance $k$ of the seed $i_0$ ignore the quarantine and are connected to nodes outside of the quarantine, then the policy will fail to halt the spread with a probability bounded away from 0 as $n$ grows (Supplementary Information, part 2 of Theorem 3).
+The result also highlights a tension in containment strategies: the infection is easier to detect when there are many nodes and interactions within the potential quarantine radius; but there is also more leakage and a higher chance that the infection escapes the quarantine.